 You’re in the right place.
-This page will help give you a better idea of how you did on the ACT, what the average ACT score is and what a good ACT score is.
+This page will help give students a better idea of how they did on the ACT test, what the average ACT result is and what a good ACT result is.

 Table of Contents